 - During each cycle the library moves a cartridge from a full slot to an empty drive and then returns it to its original slot.
 You can select the number of cycles for the test.
-If the test is canceled, the library returns the cartridge to its original slot. - The library does not move cleaning cartridges during the test. - The test operates across the entire library and does not consider partition configuration. - During the test, the library is offline.
+If the test is canceled, the library returns the cartridge to its original slot. - The library does not move cleaning cartridges during the test. - The test operates over the whole library and does not take into account partition configuration. - During the test the library is offline.